MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/server-to-server.md

 author: kumudd
 ---
 # Server to Server Storage Replication

->Applies To: Windows Server Technical Preview
+> Applies To: Windows Server 2016

 You will configure these computers and storage in a server-to-server configuration, where one node replicates its own set of storage with another node and its set of storage.
 These nodes and their storage should be located in separate physical sites, although it is not required.

-There are no graphical tools in Windows Server 2016 Technical Preview that can configure Storage Replica for standalone replication.
+There are no graphical tools in Windows Server 2016 that can configure Storage Replica for standalone replication.

 > [!IMPORTANT]
 >  In this test, one node will need to be in a physical or logical site, and the other node in a different physical or logical site.
 Each server must be able to communicate with the other via a network.